asiloisad/pulsar-tree-view-order/README.md

   </a>
 </p>

 In computing, natural sort order (or natural sorting) is the ordering of strings in alphabetical order, except that multi-digit numbers are treated atomically, i.e., as if they were a single character.
 Natural sort order has been promoted as being more human-friendly ("natural") than machine-oriented, pure alphabetical sort order.
-Natural sort order is not a match of Windows Explorer sort order.

-A package reorder directory and files to match natural sort order.
-A config `tree-view.sortFoldersBeforeFiles` is considered.
+A package can reorder items of tree list to match natural sort order.

 ## Installation